hrdlickajan/Data-Wrangling-with-MongoDB/README.md

 This repository is a semester project for a class IM_DMDB using Python and MongoDB.
 Download .tsv files from https://hpi.de/naumann/projects/repeatability/datasets/restaurants-dataset.html, clean the dataset, upload it to Atlas MongoDB, find out geographical coordinates using geopy and visualize them on a map with Folio.

-## Visualize

-.
-The goal of this project is:

 ### Prerequisites

 What things you need to install the software and how to install them